Created on

 ike 2:EAP-Dialup: EAP 961302487 pending

 In the highlighted sections above, it is shown how EAP sends the user information provided by the user and the group configured under the authusrgrp to the FNBAMD for authentication.
-After successful authentication by the FNBAMD daemon, the EAP receives this information back and initiates the mode config and afterwards, the phase 2 negotiation:
+After successful authentication by the FNBAMD daemon, the EAP receives this information back and initiates the mode config and afterward, the phase 2 negotiation:

 fnbamd_dbg_hex_pnt[48] EAP msg from server (4)-03 84 00 04